CafeOBJ/cafeobj/manual/md/reference.md

 If a term is given, then the two terms are matched, and if successful, the matching substitution is printed.

+## `memo` switch ## {#switch-memo}

+controls the memorization of computations.
+The system memorizes evaluations of operators declared with the [`memo`](#opattr) operator attribute.
+Turning this switch off disables all memorization.

 ## `module[!|*] <modname> [ ( <params> ) ] [ <principal_sort_spec> ] { mod_elements ... }` ## {#module}

 Alias: `mod`

-defines a module, the basic building block of \_cafeobj.
+defines a module, the basic building block of _cafeobj.
 Possible elements are declarations of

   - import - see `protecting`, `extending`, `including`, `using`